 A Little Background on German Halloween

-While history can be a mixed bag on the subject, the popular thinking as to the origins of Halloween dates back 2,000 years ago to the Celts.
+It’s believed that the origins of Halloween dates back 2,000 years ago to the Celts.
 Popular belief has it that this ancient tribe marked the end of harvesting season and the start of the new year (November 1st) with an elaborate festival on the evening of October 31st known as Samhain (pronounced Sow-en).

-Samhain was also believed to be a time that the barrier between the world of the living and dearly departed got a little fuzzy.
+Samhain was also believed to be a time that the barrier between the world of the living and the dearly departed got a little fuzzy.
 As a consequence, spirits were said to roam freely among the living.

 In an effort to appease their ghostly guests, the Celts offered up food, lit bonfires and donned scary masks in an attempt to blend in seamlessly with their otherworldly visitors.